NPU-RCIR/Neural-Predictor/README.md

 * Evaluating Neural Predictor

   Run `bash scripts/evaluation.sh`.
 The validation results on 13 unseen trajectories will be located in `dump/evaluation/test`.
-In each trajectory folder, there are two figures that show the prediction results of Neural Predictor. **In addition, the RMSE results on 13 unseen trajectories are shown in `dump/evaluation/rmse_result.csv`**, which corresponds the results of Table I in the paper.
+In each trajectory folder, there are two figures that show the prediction results of Neural Predictor.

 * Plotting